NFL News: Former New Orleans Saints Tight End Benjamin Watson May Come Out Of Retirement

 — Pro Football Rumors (@pfrumors) April 20, 2019

 Another team that was chasing Jared Cook in free agency was the New England Patriots, but they lost out to the Saints.
-With the retirement of Rob Gronkowski, the Pats would most certainly be interested in Benjamin Watson if he truly does decide against retiring from the NFL has he planned on doing back in December.
+With the retirement of Rob Gronkowski, the Pats would most certainly be interested in Benjamin Watson if he truly does decide against retiring from the NFL as he planned on doing back in December.